ujaandas/ujaandas/README.md

 ## 💪 What I'm up to:
 - **🚧 Revamping my personal site!** - Still a WIP, but check it out at (http://ujaandas.github.io/)
 - **🤖 Final Year Project** We’re developing a person-specific following robot designed for use in hospitals to assist with various tasks.
-- **🔬 Researching large-scale assertion generation in Java** - I’m working with Prof. SS Cheung at HKUST on research focused on large-scale assertion generation in Java.
+- **🔬 Researching large-scale assertion generation in Java** - I’m working with Prof. SC Cheung at HKUST on research focused on large-scale assertion generation in Java.
-- **📈 Working on a custom programming language, oojlang** - I’m pretty new to a lot of these concepts, so I'm still figuring out how to integrate all the components.
+- **📈 Working on a custom programming language, oojlang** - Still figuring out how to glue all the moving parts together.
+Using Racket and gc2.

 ## 🌟 Skills and Talents:
 - **💻 Programming Languages:** C/C++, Java, C#, Python, Javascript/Typescript